Asana

 The problem is the cap structure:

-- Basic ($9/seat/month): Zero automations.
-Zero integrations.
+• Basic ($9/seat/month): 0 automations.
+0 integrations.

-- Standard ($12/seat/month): 250 automation actions/month and 250 integration actions/month.
+• Standard ($12/seat/month): 250 automation actions/month and 250 integration actions/month.

-- Pro ($19/seat/month): 25,000 automation actions/month and 25,000 integration actions/month.
+• Pro ($19/seat/month): 25,000 automation actions/month and 25,000 integration actions/month.

 Asana wins decisively.
-Unlimited automations on Starter ($10.99) versus zero on Monday Basic ($9) and a 250/month cap on Monday Standard ($12) is a material difference for any team that relies on workflow automation.
+Unlimited automations on Starter ($10.99) vs zero on Monday Basic ($9) and a 250/month cap on Monday Standard ($12) is a material difference for any team that relies on workflow automation.
 If automations are central to how you work, this alone may decide the comparison.

 AI features

-Monday.com: monday AI and Agents (rolling out 2026)
+Monday.com: AI Agents rolling out through 2026

-Monday AI also includes AI Blocks in dashboards for data insights and cross-product AI that works across Work Management, CRM, and Dev.
+Monday AI also includes content generation, formula assistance, and summarization within boards.
+AI Blocks in dashboards provide data insights across Work Management, CRM, and Dev.

-The limitation: most advanced AI features require Pro or Enterprise plans, putting them out of reach for teams on Basic or Standard.
+Most advanced AI features require Pro or Enterprise plans, putting them out of reach for teams on Basic or Standard.

 Goals, portfolios, and reporting